seblemaguer/flexeval/INSTANCE.md

 `next`

 - is Additionnal
-- type: `string`
+- type: `string` or `object`

 ###### next Type

+If type is `string`:
   Name of one of our stages, except this one, that you want show to our user after this stage.

+If type is `object`:
+  Each property name correspo

 ## Example